tritonas00/system-tar-and-restore/README.md

 - Bootloader install location.
 (MBR of the given device)

+- Select Mode

 - If the root filesystem is btrfs, the script will ask if you want to create a subvolume for it.
    If yes, it will ask for the subvolume's name and also if you want to create seperate subvolumes for /home, /usr and /var inside root subvolume.

-- The *.tgz image file.
+- If Restore Mode is selected it will ask for the *.tgz image file.
 This can be obtained locally (by entering the full path of the file), or remotelly (by entering full url of the file).
    Also protected url is supported, which will ask for server's username and password.

 - Later it will ask you if you want to edit the generated fstab file further.
 Old fstab kept as fstab-old.